Asceticism: Hinduism

-Renunciation from the worldly life, and a pursuit of spiritual life either as a part of monastic community or a hermit, has been a historic tradition of Hinduism since ancient times.
+Renunciation from worldly life and a pursuit of spiritual life, either as a part of a monastic community or as a hermit, has been a historic tradition of Hinduism since ancient times.
 The renunciation tradition is called Sannyasa, and this is not the same as asceticism—which typically connotes severe self-denial and self-mortification.
 Sannyasa often involved a simple life, one with minimal or no material possessions, study, meditation and ethical living.
 Those who undertook this lifestyle were called Sannyasi, Sadhu, Yati, Bhiksu, Pravrajita/Pravrajitā and Parivrajaka in Hindu texts.
 The term with a meaning closer to asceticism in Hindu texts is Tapas, but it too spans a spectrum of meanings ranging from inner heat, to self-mortification and penance with austerities, to meditation and self-discipline.